 Waruda Place, Huntleys Cove

 Enjoy a walk through Huntleys Cove to Tarban Creek and see if you can spot the ducks in their environment.
-Lots of green space to run around or a picnic too!
+There’s plenty of green space to run around on or enjoy a picnic at!

 Japanese Gardens, Auburn

 If you haven’t yet been to this beautiful oasis, now is the time.
 Or perhaps the time is in August for the Cherry Blossom festival!
 Here you can experience not only the ducks but also beautiful gardens and hopefully some serenity even with the kids in tow.
 Learn more here.

 Lane Cove National Park

 Lady Game Drive, Chatswood West

 Let’s narrow this down a little…!
 Keep your eyes peeled for the ducks at Jenkins Hill Picnic Area.
 Whilst you’re here you can also have a play at the playground and try a little bit of bushwalking (not pram friendly though FYI).